Don't let your lettuce go bad before you get a chance to use it. Learn how to store loose-leaf and head lettuce so it

 Loose-Leaf Lettuce (and Greens)

-- Wrap the lettuce in dry paper toweling, and place it in a plastic bag or storage container.
+- Wrap the lettuce in a dry paper towel and place it in a plastic bag or storage container.
 You can reuse the container it came in, as long as you wash it first.

 - To maintain the proper temperature and moisture level, store your lettuce in the crisper drawer in your fridge.

 - Replace the paper towel anytime it feels especially wet.
 This is the key to keeping your lettuce from getting slimy.

-- Check your lettuce every day or two, and remove any leaves that are beginning to go bad.
+- Check your lettuce every day or two.
+Remove any leaves that are beginning to go bad.
 This will keep the rest of the lettuce from spoiling.

 Heads of Lettuce

 Leave the heads intact and unwashed until you're ready to use them.
-Then, place them in the crisper drawer in your fridge with some paper towels.
+Store them in the crisper drawer in your fridge with some paper towels.
 They'll absorb any excess moisture, so your lettuce doesn't spoil prematurely.
 Swap out the paper towels as they become soggy.